marisbest2/snp_analysis/docs/Linux_setup.md

     $ script2.py -h

+---
-To deactivate virtual environment, use:
+If optional environment used:  To deactivate virtual environment, use:

-    > source deactivate anaconda400 # skip if new environment was not activated
+    > source deactivate <env name> # skip if new environment was not activated